hushfile/hushfile-dev/README.md

  2. `cd vagrant && vagrant up && vagrant ssh`
  3. Start coding

 ## Developing

 When the box starts, there is no running server as the developer needs to decide which server to develop on/against.

+Vagrant uses port forwarding.
+Webaccess is gained through port 8600 and it will take nginx is configured to proxy requests locally on port `86`.
+Access is gained from a browser on the host system through port `8600`.

-The servers are configured to use port `86` internally and `8600` externally.
-Thats means, the server should be accessible from the host machine at `http://localhost:8600`.
-You can only run one server at the time
+That means, the server should be accessible from the host machine at `http://localhost:8600`.

-## Starting servers

-Here you can find documentation on how to start the different servers.

-### hushfile-server/nginx

-ssh into the vagrant box and execute `sudo service nginx start`.